muziejus/transverse/index.md

 Stich von Joachim Bering von 1613](https://commons.wikimedia.org/wiki/File:Koenigsberg,_Map_by_Bering_1613.jpg).”</div>

-Note: I want to start this talk with a story that may be familiar to you all.
+Note: But first, let’s put some balls of conflict into motion.
+I want to start with a story that may be familiar to you all.
 Hopefully, it isn’t, but we’ll see.
 Here we have a map of Königsberg from, according to Wikipedia, 1613.
 This city is now known as KalininGRAT, and it’s part of Russia.
-I want to turn the clock forward one hundred years, though,
+I want to turn the clock forward one hundred years, though, to the early 1700s,

 ---